pokt-network/pocket-network-protocol/utility/README.md

 A `Gateway` is a permissionless protocol actor to whom the Application can **optionally** delegate on-chain trust in order to perform off-chain operations.

+#### 3.5.1 Gateway Responsibilities

 Pocket Network's Utilitarian Economy incentivizes data redundancy in a multi-chain ecosystem, with cheap, accessible and highly available multi-chain access.
-Depending on the level of trust, or lack thereof, an Application can optionally use a Gateway for various operations such as session dispatching or request signing.
+Depending on the level of trust, or lack thereof, an Application can optionally use a Gateway for various Pocket-specific operations such as, but not limited to, session dispatching or request signing.

-_Note that an Applications that requires just-in-time guarantees and full integrity of the data it is processing should maintain its own infrastructure and validate every piece of state before signing state changes dependant on them.
-This could come in the form of maintaining full nodes, synching light clients & validating proofs (if available by the Web3 resource), and running its own ETL pipelines (e.g. data indexing)._
+Delegation also enables free market off-chain economics where additional features, guarantees or payments can be made.
+This could, for example, include a contractual agreement between Applications and Gateways to execute [Client Side Validation](https://forum.pokt.network/t/client-side-validation/148) with every Nth request.
+It could also enable L2 services, such as data indexing, that are outside the scope of the Pocket ecosystem, but are closely related to the utility it provides.

+Applications that requires just-in-time full data integrity guarantees may opt out of delegating to Gateways and operate in a completely permissionless manner.
+This may require them to maintain their own infrastructure (i.e. synching a full/light Pocket Node).
+Even with delegation, an Application would be able to continue operating permissionlessly as the two are not mutually exclusive.

-#### 3.5.1 OAuth
+#### 3.5.2 OAuth

 [OAuth](https://oauth.net) is an open (Web2) protocol that authorizes clients or 3rd parties to gain access to restricted resources.
 It can be summarized via following flow: